Promotional marketing videos generated multiple media interviews. Twice in The Toronto Star!

 I have a sweet tooth and adore milk chocolate.
 It’s one of my favourite treats.
 When a cake with chocolate icing is in front of me, I’m the one who will always go for the large corner piece.

 In February, I was interviewed twice by prominent Canadian publications.
-In both cases, the journalists visited my website and saw my CTV interview which is featured on my homepage.
-Because my business videos are generating more media interviews, there’s a lot “icing on the cake” to enjoy as my business is reaping the long-term benefits.
+In both cases, the journalists visited my website and saw my CTV interview featured on my homepage.
+Because my business videos generate more media interviews, there’s a lot of “icing on the cake” to enjoy as my business is reaping the long-term benefits.
 Learn how McCabe Marketing can collaborate with you in accomplishing the same success.

 Value of media interviews